geoffwi40/CleaningDataProject/README.md

 ###Project Files

-1. The names and decriptions of the resultant data set is detailed in 'CodeBook.Txt' file within this repository
+1. The names and descriptions of the fields in the resultant data set is detailed in "CodeBook.md" file within this repository
-2. The script used to create the result data set is 'run.analysis.R' within this repository
+2. The script used to create the result data set is "run.analysis.R" within this repository
 3. The resulant data set is store as 'Smartphone tidy data means.txt'.
 The file can be loaded in R using data<-read.table("Smartphone tidy data means.txt", header=TRUE)

 ###Methodology to create the data set

 My intention was to produce a single file which contained the both the train and test datasets with rows comprising the participant number, the activity type (text, *not* ID's) and the means of each of the mean and standard deviations.
-Note: this did **not** also include the Meanfrequencies
+Note: this did **not** also include the Meanfrequencies.
+This data set was to abide by the principles of a tidy data and has

+1. One variable per column
+2. Each measurement on a different row

 So the steps were:
 Pre-requisites - Bfeore the real work was done, firstly the activityu names and feature names were loaded, then followed by the training and test data sets.
 Just the main data sets and labels were loaded, for the pusposes of this project, the raw inertial data sets were ignored as they were not required